19482-19826 W Bernardo Dr.

 This area made headlines after Chelsea King was found murdered here after a jog back in ’10.
 The community came together so beautifully during this time but sadly none of it was enough to bring her back alive.
 As tranquil as places like these are, please be smart (especially you females) and do not go alone.
 There are houses overlooking where Chelsea was abducted in broad daylight.
-All it took was mere seconds to pull her out of view.
+All it took were mere seconds to pull her out of view.
 I don’t mean to be morbid, I just want everyone to be smart about their exploring.

 This is a great area to enjoy the wildflowers in the springtime!